ebrulato/hs-tokipona-esperanto/README.md

 ### A dictionary

-_jna Pije_ provides us some common structures used in tokipona to express common words:
+_jan Pije_ provides us some common structures used in tokipona to express common words:

 * _tomo tawa_ : _"a moving builded structure"_ which is often translated as **car** or **vehicle**.
 * _tomo tawa kon_ : _"an aerian moving builded structure"_... *plane*